dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

 }
 ```

 The _Register_ property is associated with the Submit button, and will receive the form data when the button is activated.
-The property is reactively chained to the _SubmitResponse_ property, which uses the specified mapper function (calling the _Save_ method) to transform incoming form data into server response message.
+The property is reactively chained to the _ServerResponse_ property, which uses the specified mapper function (calling the _Save_ method) to transform incoming form data into server response message.

 > If you aren't yet familiar with reactive programming, the concept is akin to setting up explicit data pipelines between two properties, where one property being the publisher of data, and the other its subscriber.
 The subscriber in turn can also become a publisher to another property, and so on.
 >